johanla0/johanla0/README.md

 - 👀 I’m interested in changing lives for the better by creating useful things
 - 🌱 I’m currently learning JavaScript  and Ruby on Rails
 - 💞️ I’m looking to collaborate on edtech services for teaching Russian as a foreign language
-- 📫 How to reach me: feel free to drop a line on FB @johanla0
+- 📫 How to reach me: feel free to drop a line: @johanla0 almost everywhere